TUMFTM/Wale-Net/README.md

 | File | Description |
 |----|----|
-main.py | Used to deploy the prediction network on a CommonRoad scenario. train.py   | Used to train the prediction network. evaluate.py | Used to evaluate a trained prediction model on the test set. evaluate_online_learning.py | Ordered evaluation of an online configuration on all the scenarios.
+main.py | Deploy the prediction network on a CommonRoad scenario. train.py   | Train the prediction network. evaluate.py | Evaluate a trained prediction model on the test set. evaluate_online_learning.py | Ordered evaluation of an online configuration on all the scenarios.

 ## Data